afonsorek/afonsorek/README.md

 </h2>

 <p align="center">
-- App in third place in the Top Charts music games (You Producer)<br>
+<strong>App in third place in the Top Charts music games (You Producer) </strong><br>
-- I've produced several other apps and helped with numerous projects.<br>
+I've produced several other apps and helped with numerous projects.
+Great personal development in the area of Design (UI/UX) and opportunities to use various APIs, Apple Frameworks and different software.
-- CNV, daily meetings, flexibility, diverse and multidisciplinary teams.<br>
-- Personal development in the area of Design (UI/UX)<br>
-- I've used various APIs, Apple Frameworks and different software.
 </p>

 <br>